Marie-Félicité de Saint-Maxent

 Marie-Félicité de Saint-Maxent (December 27, 1755 - c.
-1800) was a French-Creole noblewoman and the wife of Bernardo de Gálvez, the 5th Spanish Governor of New Orleans from 1777-1783.
+1800) was a French-Creole noblewoman and the wife of Bernardo de Gálvez, the 5th Spanish Governor of New Orleans from 1777 to 1783.

 Biography

 Early life

 Marie was born to Gilbert Antoine de Saint-Maxent (1724–1794) and Elizabeth La Roche.
-When Elizabeth was six years old she was placed in an arranged marriage with Jean Baptiste d'Estrenhan, the son of Jean-Baptiste d'Estrehan de Beaupré.
+When Elizabeth was six years old she was placed in an arranged marriage with Jean Baptiste d'Estrehan, the son of Jean-Baptiste d'Estrehan de Beaupré.
 However, Jean Baptiste died in 1765, leaving Marie a widow.
 Marie was known for her youthful beauty and even attracted the admiration of the famed German scientist Alexander von Humboldt.

 Marriage with Bernardo de Gálvez

 On November 2, 1777, Marie married Bernardo de Gálvez, the 5th Spanish governor of Spanish Louisiana.
 Marie had 3 children with Bernardo: Matilda (b.
 1778 in New Orleans), Miguel (b.
 1782 in Haiti) and Guadalupe (b.
 1786 in Mexico City).
 During the American Revolutionary War, Bernardo traveled north to help fight the British with the Americans 1779 to 1783.
 When Bernardo returned later that year, he was appointed as the 49th Viceroy of New Spain and moved the family down to Mexico due to his occupation.
 During Bernardo's reign, he oversaw a famine in 1786 and with his wife, helped aid the starving Mexican population.
 On November 30, 1786, Bernardo died in Mexico City, aged 40.